-After several seconds, the Imatest main window opens.
-Then click onor on the upper left.
+From the Imatest main window, click on or on the upper left.
 SFR allows you to analyze multiple regions and to run batches of files.
 Rescharts (1.
 Slanted-edge SFR) allows you to analyze single regions in a highly-interactive interface.

-ISO 12233 chart images, which have contrasty slanted-edges, can be downloaded from dpreview.com reviews, typically in the last page titled “Compared to…,” and from Imaging-resource.com reviews, typically on the page labeled “sample images.”
+ISO 12233:2000 chart images, which have contrasty (≥40:1) slanted-edges, can be downloaded from dpreview.com reviews, typically in the last page titled “Compared to…,” and from Imaging-resource.com reviews, typically on the page labeled “sample images.”
+We no longer recommend such high contrast images, because saturation can lead to inaccurate results.
+4:1 or 10:1 contrast images are much preferred.

 When you click Imatest main window or (with Rescharts Slanted-edge SFR selected), the window below appears, requesting the image file name(s).
 The folder saved from the previous run appears in the Look in: box on the top.
 You are free to change it.
 You can open a single file by simply double-clicking on it.
 You can select multiple files (for batch mode or combined runs with SFR in Imatest Master or Image Sensor) by the usual Windows techniques: control-click to add a file; shift-click to select a block of files.
 Then click .
 Three image files are highlighted below.
 Large files can take several seconds to load.
 Imatest remembers the last folder used (for each module, individually).
 In batch mode the first file is handled like a normal run; the remaining files run in express mode (no settings windows).from the